7 Wedding Favors Guests Will Actually Use

 One of the more sophisticated gifts on this list, wine glasses are a crowd pleaser.
 Because wine glasses can be used indefinitely, it may be off-putting for guests to receive glasses with the happy couple’s name scrawled across the entirety of the glass.

 That isn’t to say that personalization cannot be done!
 Consider keeping the personalization discrete on the base of the glass.
-Etch on a general phrase about love, or keep it simple with a symbol personal to the couple that also appeared in the wedding décor.
+Etch on a general phrase about love, or keep it simple with a symbol personal to the couple that also appears in the event decor.

 When will someone not need soap?
 But don’t think that a trip to Costco and buying 200 bars of Dove soap is wedding favor-appropriate.
 Spring for some fancier bar soaps in fresh, unisex scents, or if your clients catch the DIY bug, they can make their own artisan equivalents.
 This may be one of the few acceptable toiletries you can get away with handing out that can still be luxurious.
 If monogramming the soap bars turns out to be costly, get the bar soaps in bulk and add personalized packaging.